fizzed/stork/README.md

 extract the configs from the compiled JARS, and then add a Java system property before you run Play that tells it the new config to run at start.
 It's logging levels for production also are less than desired (IMHO).
-Therefore, this plugin will add 2 system properties by default to your startup -- to force play to read the files from conf/ in production:
+Therefore, this plugin will add two system properties by default to your startup -- to force play to read the files from conf/ in production:

     -Dconfig.file=conf/application.conf -Dlogger.file=conf/logger.xml

+Since Stork's canonical app layout always includes a conf directory -- this plugin will copy whatever is in your conf/ directory to your assembly tarball.
+The ones Play hard-coded in your compiled jars still exists, but Play will at least be forced to load the conf/application.conf from the conf/ directory vs. the one compiled into your .jar.
+Remember that this plugin also opts to start your Java app with it's bootstrap main class vs. Play's default NettyServer.
+It's a little easier to understand what happens by seeing the final java command used to start your app:

+    <java, classpath, etc. and then> -Xrs -Djava.net.preferIPv4Stack=true -Dlauncher.main=play.core.server.NettyServer -Dconfig.file=conf/application.conf -Dlauncher.bootstrap=conf/stork-bootstrap.conf -Dlogger.file=conf/logger.xml co.fizzed.stork.bootstrap.PlayBootstrap

 These defaults can customized in your app to something else.
-Simply set the "java_args" property in your conf/stork-launcher.yml file to whatever you'd like the line to be.
+Simply tweak the SettingKeys to something else or set the
+"java_args" property in your conf/stork-launcher.yml file to whatever you'd like the line to be.
 There are four SettingKeys to customize what the plugin does: